| Khao

 written in English.
 Get off the bus here and walk the 4 kilometres

-to the Wildife Sanctuary or hitch a lift on a passing vehicle.
+to the Wildife Sanctuary or hitch a lift.
+There are a couple

 About

-20 kilometres south of the turning for the HQ is a turning
+20 kms south of the turning for the HQ is a turning for Khao

-for Khao Soi Dao Dtai (South).
-Birders can camp here and climb
+Soi Dao Dtai (South).
+Birders can camp here and climb the

-the mountain, but it is not easy to find the trail and I've
+mountain, but it is not easy to find the trail and I've been

-been told that the HQ and waterfall area is probably a better
+told that the HQ and waterfall area is probably a better option

-option for most birders.
-Details of this location are given
+for most birders.
+Details of this location are given in Charles

 |